abuiles/ember-101/hands-on.md

 {{partial "friends/form"}}
 ~~~~~~~~

-Now if we visit **http://localhost:4200/friends/new** the form should be displayed.
+Now if we visit **http://localhost:4200/friends/new**, the form should be displayed.

-There are some new concepts in what we just did, let's talk about them.
+There are some new concepts in what we just did.
+Let's talk about them.

 ### Partials